Also known as: Purified protein derivative standard, TB skin test, Tuberculin skin test or Mantoux test

 Tell your health care provider if you have ever had a positive PPD skin test.
 If so, you should not have a repeat PPD test, except under unusual circumstances.

 Tell your provider if you have a medical condition or if you take certain medicines, such as steroids, which can affect your immune system.
 These situations may lead to inaccurate test results.

 How the Test will Feel

-You will feel a brief sting as a needle is inserted just below the skin surface.
+You will feel a brief sting as the needle is inserted just below the skin surface.